klamping/vrt-email-course/manuscript/day-4.md

 ## Clicking around

 The navigation on outdatedbrowser.com is hidden by default behind a friendly hamburger icon.
-After haven taken a picture of this icon using WebdriverCSS, we should click it to open the menu.
+After having taken a picture of this icon using WebdriverCSS, we should click it to open the menu.

 To do this, we're going to use the 'click' command.
 And just like with the WebdriverCSS command, we'll pass in a CSS selector to specify the element we want to click: